Obstacles and Challenges of Rehab

 Rules and restraints in any facility often exist to ensure the well-being of the other clients.
 Anyone who mainly does as they please without concern for consequences may feel ‘stopped’ or ‘hindered,’ even controlled.
 Even though these regulations benefit the recovery process, it can be challenging for the new arrival to follow these new views.

 A small piece of advice that may help overcome the challenges of rehab is to ask yourself, “How can this rule help my recovery?” or “Does this rule help me in my search for sobriety?”.
 Any such questions can open up some understanding and acceptance of the circumstances surrounding you while in treatment.
-With this well under your decision, you will now be able to address the next treatment challenge.
+With this well under your decision, you can now address the next treatment challenge.

 Group and One-on-one Counselling